-"Gender expression" is the manner in which a person represents or expresses gender to others, often through behavior, clothing, hairstyle, activities, voice or mannerisms.
+"Gender expression" is the manner in which a person represents or expresses gender to others, often through behavior, clothing, hairstyle, activities, voice, or mannerisms.

-"Gender identity" is one's self-conception as being male or female, as distinguished from actual biological sex or sex assigned at birth.
+"Gender identity" is one's self-conception as being male, female, or gender non-conforming (including, without limitation to transgender status) as distinguished from actual biological sex or sex assigned at birth.